 32 credits maximum from APEL.

-Note: Normally, courses taken at non-regionally accredited institutions are not transferable to the College.
+Note: Normally, courses taken at non-regionally accredited institutions are not transferable to SUNY Old Westbury.
 A student may petition the Academic Policy Committee for an exception to this rule; in certain documented instances, the petition may be granted.
 Courses given credit under this provision may not be used to satisfy the requirements of a particular degree without the permission of the appropriate department/program chair.

 Earn a minimum of 40 credit hours at Old Westbury (48 credits for Accounting major), and may transfer a maximum of 80 credits;

-Fulfill the College's requirement that all candidates for graduation demonstrate mastery of computational and American English language skills and meet the College's General education requirements;
+Fulfill the campus requirement that all candidates for graduation demonstrate mastery of computational and American English language skills and meet its General education requirements;

 Take a minimum of 24 credit hours in courses in the major at the 3000, 4000 or 5000-level (Specific majors may require more than the minimum 24 credits);